Alwin-Lin/development-debug-androidTest/CtsCarTestCases/README.md

 #### Steps:
  1. Clone this project to your workspace
  2. Open CtsCarTestCaseProject with Android Studio
+    * Similar to [development-debug-androidTest](https://github.com/Alwin-Lin/development-debug-androidTest), build.gradle is setup such that you dont have to change anything
+    * The two gradle fiils only differ in the source path
  3. You should be able to build and debug the test module in Android Studio

  ### Status: